How to Improve Your Credit Score (in 9 Easy Steps)

 1. Check your credit file and information

-Before you apply for any type of loan or credit, make sure you check your credit report.
-You can view your credit report on a free-trial basis or by paying small fee at Experian or CheckMyFile.com.
-All information on your credit file must be accurate, and if you notice anything that is incorrect you should contact the lender immediately.
+Before you apply for any loan or credit, it’s a great idea to check your credit report first.
+You can access your credit report on a free-trial basis or by paying a small fee at Experian or CheckMyFile.
+Noddle for CallCredit is another credit scoring agency where you can sign up for free, and they’ll send you monthly updates on your credit reports.

 2. Register to vote with your local council